cs16s027/PR/assignment-1/part_1/1.2/a/README.md

 - by converting the image to grayscale.

-- separately on each color bands.

-- after concatenating the 8bit R,G,B channel to form a 24bit number.
-Experiment with the order of concatenation and analyze.

 Reconstruct the matrix using top N eigen vectors corresponding to top N eigen values.
 Experiment with the values of N. Also try random N eigen values instead of top N.

 **Task Requirements**